What can you do with a Master of Science in Nursing?

 Q: Why should I get my degree from University of Phoenix?

 A: University of Phoenix offers instruction by faculty who have real-life work experience in their fields of study.
-Additionally, the Higher Learning Commission, hlcommission.org, and its predecessor have continually accredited University of Phoenix since 1978.
+Additionally, the Higher Learning Commission, hlcommission.org, have continually accredited University of Phoenix since 1978.
 The baccalaureate degree program in nursing and the master’s degree program in nursing at University of Phoenix are accredited by the Commission on Collegiate Nursing Education, 655 K St., NW, Suite 750, Washington, D.C.
 20001, 202-887-6791.

 We also offer the following resources designed to make our students’ lives easier: